groupx-fudan/groupx-fudan.github.io/_members/xiaojiang.md

 * 2006 - 2009: Postdoc
   * Kavli Institute of NanoScience, Delft University of Technology, The Netherlands
   * Supervisor: Professor Gerrit E. W. Bauer

+### Misc.

+I am a geography fan.
+I like geography since very young age, so I always have a huge world map in my room.
+I used to take the Geography Quiz from time to time.
+I have submitted correct answers a couple of times, four of which
+1. Bergen, Norway  [text in red are visible after correct answers are submitted],
+2. The Republic of Kirabati,
+3. Hania, Crete Island, Greece,
+4. Pyongyang, North Korea,

+were the first correct answers submitted, so I won 4 x 100$ prize from the website.
+Maybe because of the above reason, I am also enthusiastic about traveling.
+So far, I’ve travelled to over 30 countries across 5 continents, including
+1. Asia (11): China, Thailand, Cambodia, Vietnam, Iran, Japan, Turkey, Israel, Singapore, South Korea, Saudi Arabia.
+2. Europe (18): The Netherlands, Norway, Spain, Belgium, Greece, France, Monaco, Germany, United Kingdom, Austria, Denmark, Hungary, Slovakia, Poland, Cezch Republic, Italy, Switzerland, Russia.
+3. North/South America (6): United States, Mexico, Argentina, Panama, Canada, Peru.
+4. Africa (1): Kenya.